Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

 the functionality of Allas.
 <!-- END more general version. -->

 Object file systems need specific tools to access data.
-They are usually not mounted as a regular filesystem (though some tools can make them appear as a regular file system) and accessing them needs authentication via temporary authentication keys that are different from your ssh keys and are not only bound to you, but also to the project for which you want to access LUMI-O. So if you want to use
+They are not mounted as a regular filesystem (though some tools can make them appear as a regular file system) and accessing them needs authentication via temporary authentication keys that are different from your ssh keys and are not only bound to you, but also to the project for which you want to access LUMI-O. So if you want to use